Akutchi/Path_Solver/readme.md

 The first part of the project is to generate a map on which the algorithm will be able to evolve later on.
 For this, I relied on the pre-existing minecraft algorithm described in [this article](https://www.alanzucconi.com/2022/06/05/minecraft-world-generation/).
 As such, the terminology and the description pictures' will be similar.

 To generate our map, I use what I came to call the " Zooming principle ".
-I start with a view of the world as far aways as possible (maximum zoomed out) and progressively zoom in has I add more features.
+I start with a view of the world as far aways as possible (maximum zoomed out) and progressively zoom in as I add more features.
 This technic is useful because it allows for a progressive creation of many details as each new map has double the number of pixels as the last.

 #### Stack